 The picture of Point Lookout Hotel that was carried in the November issue of The Chesapeake brought back poignant memories that I have really tried to put out of my mind.
 The last time I visited the Hotel, She reminded me of a skull looking with sightless eyes across the waters of the Bay.
-I say ‘She,’ because to me She was once a lovely old lady sitting there beside the beach smiling at the sea gulls and fishermen as they passed in their boats.
+I say ‘She,’ because to me She was once a lovely old lady sitting there besides the beach smiling at the seagulls and fishermen as they passed in their boats.

 Today there is nothing left of what was there.
 She has been vandalized beyond description.
 They have stripped Her of everything, from Her furniture to Her kitchen equipment, to Her very doors – even to Her windows, so that now She is a mere hulk of herself and slowly deteriorating – soon to be just a memory.

 I try not to think about Her this way, but instead, remember the happy times when She was alive with the sound of people laughing and enjoying what She had to offer.
 It is my hope that maybe my poor excuse for writing will somehow impart to you some understanding and feel for what I perceived Her to be.

 She was not the first hotel built on Point Lookout, and she is not as old as she would seem, having been built just after the First World War.

 I first visited the hotel sometime around 1937-38 and thought She was grand with Her wide double staircase leading to the upstairs from the great oaken-curved desk.
 I have since learned that business-wise, She was in hard times and had been since the steamboats had stopped calling.